ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    resilience to certain DoS attacks in some circumstances.

-   This document updates RFC4035 by allowing validating resolvers to generate negative based upon NSEC/NSEC3 records (and positive answers in the presence of wildcards).
+   This document updates RFC4035 by allowing validating resolvers to generate negative answers based upon NSEC/NSEC3 records (and positive answers in the presence of wildcards).

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,